Ducks snap Blackhawks' 5-game win streak with 4-2 victory - WHIZ News

 Tyler Johnson had a power-play goal and an assist, and Andreas Athanasiou scored for the Blackhawks, who had been on their longest run of sustained success since winning five in a row in January 2020.
 Petr Mrazek allowed four goals on 33 shots.

 The Blackhawks continued to clear out their veteran ranks on Monday, trading forward Sam Lafferty and defenseman Jake McCabe to Toronto.
-A separate transaction sent defenseman Jack Johnson back to Colorado, where he was part of its Stanley Cup championship run last season.
+That followed a transaction on Sunday to send defenseman Jack Johnson back to Colorado, where he was part of its Stanley Cup championship run last season.

 Despite those moves and the likelihood of more to come — notably the expected departure of modern-era franchise icon Patrick Kane — Chicago started out well before fading as the first went on.

-A similar regression happened in the second where Athanasiou, another Blackhawks player that could potentially be dealt this week, tied it at 2 midway through the second, only for Jones to give the Ducks a 3-2 lead with 17.5 seconds left in the period.
+A similar regression happened in the second.
+Athanasiou, another Blackhawks player who could potentially be dealt this week, tied it at 2 midway through, only for Jones to give the Ducks a 3-2 lead with 17.5 seconds left in the period.

 “We’ve got a lot of new players right now, so we are just going to have to find a new rhythm,” Chicago coach Luke Richardson said.
 “But these guys have been resilient, and tonight they pushed right through until the end.”